tsb46/BOLD_WAVES/README.md

 # A Parsimonious Description of Global Functional Brain Organization in Three Spatiotemporal Patterns
 This repository contains the code and analyses for the paper titled 'A Parsimonious Description of Global Functional Brain Organization in Three Spatiotemporal Patterns'.
+For a stand-alone implementation of Complex PCA (CPCA) for functional MRI, see https://github.com/tsb46/complex_pca .

 ## Article Abstract